antoinece/antoinece.github.io/src/content/blog/first-post.md

 </video>

-Then we implemented a Quadtree witch divide the screen if their is too much shape inside and keep dividing itself until there is a predefined number of shape inside and then it check collision for each part of the Quadtree individually.
+Then, we implemented a Quadtree, which divides the screen if there are too many shapes.
+It keeps dividing itself until there is a predefined number of shapes inside each section, and then it checks collisions for each part of the Quadtree individually.

 ---
 <video controls style="width: 100%; height: auto;">